NEONScience/NEON-Data-Skills/tutorials/R/pheno-cam/phenology_modeling_with_phenor.md

       internal = FALSE
       )

+    cmip5_2010 <- phenor::format_cmip5(
+      path = tempdir(),
+      year = 2010,
+      offset = 264,
+      model = "MIROC5",
+      scenario = "rcp85",
+      extent = c(-95, -65, 24, 50),
+      internal = FALSE
+      )

 ### Climate Training Dataset
-Given the large size of the climate data, we will use subsetted & formatted training dataset.
-You can download it here
+Given the large size of the climate projection data above, we will use subsetted and formatted training dataset.
+In that section of the tutorial, we will directly read the data into R.

+Alternatively, you can download it here
 <a href="https://github.com/khufkens/phenocamr_phenor_demo/archive/master.zip" target="_blank">as a zip file (128 MB)</a>
-,obtain the data by cloning the GitHub repository,
+ or obtain the data by cloning the GitHub repository,

 ```bash
 git clone https://github.com/khufkens/phenocamr_phenor_demo.git

 ```

-or wait until that portion of the tutorial and we will directly read it in to R.

-Now that we have the needed phenology and climate data, we can create our model.
+Now that we have the needed phenology and climate projection data, we can create our model.

 ## Phenology Model Parameterization